HITECHCRIME/HC_SG208_Data_Pack/README.md

 ## Instagram Post

-/// Hitech Crime Cinematic Narrative Universe Microlabel presents another dark trap prototype in the Origin Timeline arc series called MOTHNODE_ Data Pack.
+/// Hitech Crime Cinematic Narrative Universe Microlabel (@hitechcrime) presents MOTHNODE_ Data Pack, another dark futura trap prototype chapter in the Origin Timeline arc series.
+Fugitive is on the run.
+The hunt is on.
+Release the holographic intercept wolf programs.

+/// We're going to be releasing 3 music video previews this week.
+Make sure to share with your friends and followers who enjoy the dark dystopian vibes, like if you like it and save this post for future reference.
+As a Director Operative @mothnode and a human being thank you for your continuous support during the development of Hitech Crime Universe.
+Behind the scenes metabrand and music dev has been going from scratch for almost 3 years now.
+We are building up to break some new frontiers in transmedia, your presence truly means a world to me!
 ⁣⁣
-⁣⁣⁣⁣⁣⁣/// TARGET_ Killlxv x MOTHNODE_ Cult of Residue⁣⁣
+⁣⁣⁣⁣⁣⁣/// TARGET_ MOTHNODE_ Data Pack
 ⁣⁣
 ⁣⁣⁣⁣⁣⁣/// BEAT_ Yung Venxm
 ⁣⁣
 ⁣⁣/// LYRICAL INSIGHT_⁣⁣⁣
 ⁣
-fangs out - fangs out motherfucker make it further into clear tracks out fangs out - fangs out motherfucker better reap what you sow gettin far out of reach so ya better run from the spot
+fangs out - fangs out mother****** make it further into clear tracks out fangs out - fangs out mother****** better reap what you sow gettin far out of reach so ya better run from the spot

 scent is caught
-motherfucker better know these eyes in the whites when you dive you will see them bloodshot
+mother****** better know these eyes in the whites when you dive you will see them bloodshot
 we ain't sleepin' we be circling cages with our predatory eyes fixed on your flock
 ⁣⁣
-#trapmusic #trapcore #trapmetal #shadowrap #rapmetal #metal #deathcore #trap #occult #religion #mindsaveusall #darktrap #darkmusic #gritty #darkness #undergroundhiphop #underground #cyberpunk #alternative #futura
+#trapmusic #trapcore #trapmetal #shadowrap #rapmetal #metal #deathcore #trap #occult #religion #mindsaveusall #darktrap #darkmusic #darkness #undergroundhiphop #underground #cyberpunk #alternative #futura #transmedia